juribalimited/powershell-module-dpc/README.md

-# Juriba DPC PowerShell Module
+# Juriba DPC PowerShell Modules

-A PowerShell module that can be used to interact with the Juriba DPC API.
+Multiple PowerShell modules that can be used to interact with the Juriba DPC.

+- Juriba.DPC
+- Juriba.DPC.ServiceNow

 ## Installation